-This big-mouthed gator is eager to hold your paper clips, pencils, and lots of other small things.
+This big-mouthed croc is eager to hold your paper clips, pencils, and lots of other small things.
 You can make it in no time out of egg cartons.

 What You Need